-Capita selecta courses are occasional educational elements, often with a research flavor.
+Capita selecta courses (5 EC) are occasional educational elements, often with a research flavor.
 They may be experimental courses, a lecture series given by a visitor, or a special individual assignment as a preparation on future research.
+As opposed to regular courses,

-The capita selecta can be followed only by permission of the responsible lecturer.
-Students do not have a "right" to do these courses, but they may be granted the possibility.
+Capita Selecta courses are by invitation only, i.e., while you can indicate your interest in following this course it is up to the lecturer to decide whether you are admitted or not.
+Students, hence, do not have a "right" to do these courses, but they may be granted the possibility.

 The seminars, capita selecta, and master project are only open to students that are fully admitted.
-This means that they are not available for students that do not yet have their BSc diploma or students that did not yet complete the premaster.
+This means that they are not available for students that do not yet have their BSc diploma or students that did not yet complete the pre-master.
 Students are only allowed to take a seminar when they are at least in the fourth quarter of their study.
 Students that still have deficiencies (e.g. uncompleted homologation courses) are not allowed to start the master project.
 Each master program has additional specific rules regarding permission to start the master program and the allowed choices of graduation advisor.